 I'm a woman of all trades, but first and foremost, I'm a poutine-connoisseur, self-love warrior, and a mental health advocate.
 I graduated from the University of Winnipeg with my Rhetoric, Writing and Communications degree in 2017.
 It was in that year where I started volunteering for the Mood Disorders Association of Manitoba and Willow Place, a Winnipeg-based domestic violence shelter.

 In 2018, I also completed my eating disorder recovery program at the Women’s Health Clinic, which became the guiding light and motivation behind my coaching business and online community, 'Tillie and True’.

 My ultimate goal is to help empower others wherever they're at in their lives.
-I am a passionate, stigma-fighting advocate, volunteer, and spokeswoman for both mental health, ending youth poverty, family violence and child abuse.
+I am a passionate, stigma-fighting advocate, volunteer, and spokeswoman for both mental health, ending family violence and creating awareness around eating disorders and child abuse.